akash-g0807/Akash-Vault/University/Visualization of Boundary.md

-# Visualization of Boundary Point
+# Visualization of Interior, Exterior and Boundary
 ---